 Outline what you want to share in the order you want the presentation to follow.
 After you’ve written an overview of the presentation, then go back and reread it two times.

+The first time you reread the outline, see if you’ve left out any important details you wanted to include.
+The second time, imagine that you’re in the audience listening to your presentation for the first time.
 Would the presentation make sense to a member of the audience?
 If it wouldn’t go back and figure out where you can explain things further, so that the audience will understand.

 Once your outline does make sense, then look at it and decide what information you want to put on your slides.
 Before you begin to think, “Well this is all important, so I’m going to put all of it on the slides,” think about presentations you’ve heard in the past.
 Remember the one where the presenter read every word on the slide verbatim and it was incredibly boring?
 Yes.
 Don’t be that presenter (If you’ve never experienced a presentation where someone simply read off the slides, two things.
 One, we are incredibly jealous you somehow managed to avoid this in life.
 Two, take our word that is incredibly boring and try not to do it in your own presentation).